skienzmatishun/deal-with-the-devil/src/content/full-story.md

 Now, back to Crystal and John Wayne in Alabama.

-<ins><font color=red>4:45 AM</font></ins> – Meanwhile, ten minutes after leaving Bubba/Tonya’s place, <font color=red>Crystal and John Wayne Mixson</font> get pulled over by Fairhope Police.
+<ins><span style="red">4:45 AM</span></ins> – Meanwhile, ten minutes after leaving Bubba/Tonya’s place, <span style="red">Crystal and John Wayne Mixson</span> get pulled over by Fairhope Police.
 Miraculously, and oddly, in the most strict of all municipalities of Baldwin County, Officer Wendell Thomas does not arrest them, or give them a ticket, but strongly suggests that Crystal drive because Mixson is obviously drunk.
 They trade places.
 The traffic stop takes 10-15 minutes, which ends in the writing of an incident report.

 Unlike Debra Fudge, Officer Wendell Thomas will not be subpoenaed.
 But, curiously, like Debra Fudge, he will also not be called on to testify.